pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/push-microservice.en.md

 1. Then you will prompted to choose an Org and Space.
 Choose the number corresponding to your student account.

 1. To confirm you have targeted the correct area, type `cf target`.
-This is confirm the Org and Space your app will be pushed to.
+This is the Org and Space your app will be pushed to.

 ## Push the Artifact